nod-ai/GitHub-ARC-Setup/docs/example-values-file.md

 ```
 - Adds the runners to the supplemental group ID 110
 - This is necessary on the Kubernetes cluster, because 110 is needed to run rocminfo in that environment
+- On this specific cluster, the runner needs access to group 110 to access the kdf file.
+Other runners will probably not need 110 specifically, but use this as a template if  you need access to an irregular group

 #### Node Selection